 Tender, red, swollen and / or bleeding gums are signs of gum disease.
 At any time these symptoms should be discussed with a dentist but especially so in pregnancy.

-Gum disease puts your teeth at risk of decay – if not treated it will cause tooth loss
+Gum disease puts your teeth at risk of decay and if not treated it will cause tooth loss.

-It also allows a route for bacteria into the bloodstream – this is particularly important to avoid in pregnancy.
+It also allows a route for bacteria to get into the bloodstream – this is particularly important to avoid in pregnancy.
 Some research has shown it can increase the risk of early birth.